Do I need to submit my thesis to UNSW Library before my graduation?

 Where do I find the templates for the Originality Statement, Copyright Statement/Authenticity Statement and Thesis/Dissertation Sheet?

 Is a digital signature acceptable?

-Yes, digital or handwritten signatures are acceptable.
-Your name as typed text only will not be accepted.
+No, only handwritten signatures are acceptable.
+Digital signatures or your name as typed text only will not be accepted.

 Why am I not able to upload my digital thesis file?